SpaceManiac/PermissionsBukkit/README.md

 # groups.
 Like user permissions, groups may override the permissions of their
 # parent group(s).
 Unlike users, groups do NOT automatically inherit from
 # default.
 World permissions may be assigned to groups with a 'worlds:' entry.
+#
+# The cannot-build message is configurable.
+If it is left blank, no message
+# will be displayed to the player if PermissionsBukkit prevents them from
+# building, digging, or interacting with a block.
+Use '&' characters to
+# signify color codes.

 users:
     ConspiracyWizard: